cc59chong/Data-Modeling-with-Apache-Cassandra/README.md

          userId INT,
          sessionId INT,
          PRIMARY KEY((userId, sessionId), itemInSession))
-         WITH CLUSTERING ORDER BY (itemInSession DESC)
+         WITH CLUSTERING ORDER BY (itemInSession DESC) # not necessary )
-     )
 ```
 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'